If your organisation depends on accurate time, then mark the 6th April 2019 in your diary—it’s GPS rollover week.

 To ensure your time-dependent systems continue to run as normal, you should upgrade your antenna now.

-April 6th is fast approaching, but Galleon Systems can supply you with a mushroom antenna immediately, and our technical support department is on the end of the phone to provide any help you need to get it installed in time.
+April 6th is fast approaching, but Galleon Systems can supply you with a mushroom antenna immediately, and our technical support department can provide any help you need to get it installed in time.